gilbox/css-bliss/solving-complexity.md

 > ***Modules may not share common elements***

-The FSG allows us a parent class to sublass a child module like this:
+Without this new rule, the FSG allowed a parent Module to sublass a child Module like this:

     <div class="ParentModule">
         <div class=ChildModule ParentModule-child">...</div>